ZSR3004/Cell-Tracking/docs/CLI_DOCS.md

 ## Table of Contents
   1. Prerequisites

+  2. Downloading and Setting Up the CLI

-  2. Locating the Cell-Tracking Folder
+  3. Locating the Cell-Tracking Folder

-  3. Launching the CLI
+  4. Launching the CLI

-  4. Initializing the Cell-Tracking Folder
+  5. Initializing the Cell-Tracking Folder

-  5. Entering Folder and File Paths
+  6. Entering Folder and File Paths

-  6. Selecting Output items
+  7. Selecting Output items

-  7. Specifying Video Type
+  8. Specifying Video Type

-  8. Combined Flow Option
+  9. Combined Flow Option

-  9. Processing and Output
+  10. Processing and Output

 ### Prerequisites